TheoGibbons/chatbot/README.md

 ## Developing locally

 - Demo works by opening `index.html` directly in a browser (no server needed).
+If your browser forbids module imports from file URLs, run a local static server.
 - If you want a local static server, any will do.
 Examples:

 Windows cmd (Python installed):